The history of Caviar…

-Caviar is basically the roe (eggs, also sometimes referred to as “berries” or “pearls”) of the female sturgeon, a large – it can grow to over 3000 lbs, but averages 60lbs- migratory fish that has roamed the cold waters of the northern hemisphere for over 250 million years.
-Sturgeon is found mainly in the Caspian Sea, which laps the shore of the two major caviar-producing countries in the world, Russia and Iran, but is also found in the Black Sea, some parts of the Pacific Northwest and South Atlantic regions of North America, and is common in the big lakes and rivers in Europe.
-Although it is a saltwater fish, it spawns (lays eggs) in freshwater.
+Caviar is basically the roe (eggs, also sometimes referred to as “pearls”) of the female sturgeon, a large migratory fish that has roamed the cold waters of the northern hemisphere for over 250 million years.
+Size and weight can vary depending on the type of sturgeon.
+Some types can grow to over 3000 lbs (1360 kg), while others average around 132lbs (60 kg).
+Sturgeon are found mainly in the Caspian Sea, an inland body of water enclosed by among others the two historically major caviar-producing countries in the world, Russia and Iran.
+However, it is also found in the Black Sea, some parts of the Pacific Northwest and South Atlantic regions of North America, and it is common in the big lakes and rivers in Europe.
+Most sturgeons are anadromous fish, which spend most of their time in salt water, but migrate upstream to spawn (lay eggs) in freshwater.

-The tradition of preparing caviar has remained the same for thousands of years, and is one of the many reasons why caviar prices are so exorbitant.
-The harvesting, preparation and manufacture, of caviar is incredibly arduous, and follows strict traditional methods.
+The tradition of preparing caviar has remained the same for thousands of years.
+The harvesting, preparation and manufacturing process of caviar is incredibly arduous, and follows strict traditional methods.